agardnerIT/site/_posts/2024/2024-04-22-opentelemetry-spans-jaeger.md

   --duration-type ms
 ```

 You should receive: `Response <200>` from the collector.
-This proves the span got to our collector.
+This proves the span got to the collector.

 ## Check Jaeger